Daniel304/magento_rest_api/README.md

 % authenticate
 ```

-Use the above information to connect to the rest api
+Use the above information to connect to the rest api after this you can do a get post put request.
+GET request (get product information):

 ```irb
 % irb